danpth/Frontend-Mentor-Challenges/stats-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [How to Make a Website Responsive](https://www.youtube.com/watch?v=ZYV6dYtz4HA) - This helped me understand how to make a responsive page.
+The explanation is clear and short.

 ## Author